tumelolungilebf-rgb/ds_code_challenge/AI_log.md

 ## 21 September 2026 - move to Codex

-- Recorded tool: Codex; exact model not recorded.
+- Recorded tool: Codex; GPT - 5.6 Sol.
 - Request summary: Use Codex for implementation while keeping Airtable as the work tracker.
 - Use: Established the development workflow.